ale-sanchez-g/qe-ai-agent-swarm/planner/test/system.prompt.md

 ## Prompt

 ```
-Execute the test cases from the prompt using the playwright MCP.
+Execute all the test cases from the prompt using the playwright MCP.

+- Ensure you can work with the playwright MCP and do not install playwright
 - Do not start the application as it is already running
 - Refer to the Application URL on the prompt
 - Capture Screenshots and test evidence in the planner/test/{timestamp} folder